newrelic-experimental/newrelic-snowflake-integration/README.md

 3. Edit the `newrelic-infra.service` service definition - `sudo nano /etc/systemd/system/newrelic-infra.service`
 4. Add a line `EnvironmentFile=/path/to/env/file` in the `[Service]` section

-The `.service` file should look similar to below
+The `newrelic-infra.service` file should look similar to below

 ```
 ...